Villejuif

 I had planed optimistically to rent a room in Paris for a month .
 But I

-concerned about it after I arrived at Paris actually.
+concerned about it after I actually arrived at Paris.
 "Is that possible?"

-I tried with real estate office and classified ad. on the news paper, and
+I started checking with real estate office and classified ad. on the news

-got the room on the 3rd day in Paris.
-For good or worse, the strong wish
+paper, and finally got the room on the 3rd day in Paris.
+For good or worse,

-and time limit pushed me up being so aggressive.
-No, maybe the most biggest
+the strong wish and time limit pushed me up being so agressive.

 The room was outside of Paris in exact.
 The nearest station was Villejuif

-Paul Vaillant Couturier of Metro No.7.
+Paul Vaillant Couturier of the Metro No.7.
 I thought the name of "Couturier"came

 from "Dressmaker"in French.
 But it's the name of famous journalist,